 The meeting rooms of the Katonah Village Library are available for use by community not-for-profit and civic organizations for informational, cultural, recreational, and civic meetings.
 No collections, tuition, sales (except for regular club dues), or other money-raising activities may be attached to the meeting room unless approved by the Board of Trustees.

 The Library Board of Trustees reserves the right to pass upon all applications for the use of the rooms and may impose such added restrictions as it may judge appropriate for a particular program of use.
 The Board may cancel any permit when it is deemed to be in the interest of the Library to do so.
 No organization which has discriminatory policies and/or practices in regard to sex, race, ethnicity, or creed, shall be allowed to use the Library meeting rooms.
 Failure to observe regulations governing the use of the meeting room may result in the denial of use in the future.
 Permission to use the meeting rooms does not constitute Library endorsement of the policies, beliefs, or goals of the program sponsor, nor shall any advertisement or publicity indicate or give the impression of endorsement or sponsorship by the Library without approval of the Board of Directors.
 The Library reserves the right to close in the event of inclement weather or other unexpected emergencies.
 Renters can access closing information by visiting our website or calling the Library.
-Prior to renting the Garden Room or Meeting Room, groups/individuals need to fill out and sign the Meeting Room Agreement and Rental Policy as well as an Meeting Room application found here.
+Prior to renting the Garden Room or Meeting Room, groups/individuals need to fill out and sign the Rental Room Agreement found here.

 CUSTODIAL SERVICES